psliwa/PHPPdf/README.markdown

         </dynamic-page>
     </pdf>

-Above XML describes several pages of pdf document with green rectangles separated on two columns. "column-layout" tag has two additional parameters: number-of-columns and margin-between-columns.
-Default values for this attributes are 2 and 10 respectlivy.
+Above XML describes several pages of pdf document with green rectangles separated on two columns. "column-layout" tag has three additional parameters: number-of-columns, margin-between-columns and equals-columns.
+Default values for this attributes are 2, 10 and false respectlivy.
+If equals-columns attribute is set, columns will have more or less equals height.

 Configuration
 -------------